-Eardisley CE Primary School understands serious violence and what may signal that children are at risk from, or are involved in serious violent crime.
+We understand serious violence and what may signal that children are at risk from, or are involved in serious violent crime.
 Indicators may include increased absences, a change in friendships/relationships with older individuals or groups, a significant decline in performance, self-harm, significant change in wellbeing or signs of assaulted/unexplained injuries.
-Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs
+Unexplained gifts or new possessions could indicate that children have been appropriated, or are involved with, individuals associated with criminal networks or gangs.

-Eardisley CE Primary School) understand contextual safeguarding and will make a referral in the first instance if apparent
+We understand contextual safeguarding and will make a referral in the first instance if apparent.

-Eardisley CE Primary School will have sight of "Part 5 - Child on child sexual violence and sexual harassment" in KSCIE (2024) and understand how to report and respond to allegations of sexual violence or sexual harassment
+We have sight of "Part 5 - Child-on-child sexual violence and sexual harassment" in KSCIE (2023) and understand how to report and respond to allegations of sexual violence or sexual harassment.